aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

 In this part, we will customize our program by taking the desired response code from the user as a command line argument.

 1. Uncomment the line `// String desiredResponse = args[2];` in the `main` function.
 2. Add the desired response code to the job configuration using the method [`Configuration#set`](https://hadoop.apache.org/docs/stable/api/org/apache/hadoop/conf/Configuration.html#set-java.lang.String-java.lang.String-).
+Use a user-defined configuration entry with the key `code`.
 3. In the setup function, add a code that will read the desired response code from the job configuration and store it in an instance variable in the class `TokenizerMapper`.
     * Hint: Use [`org.apache.hadoop.mapreduce.Mapper.Context`](https://hadoop.apache.org/docs/stable/api/org/apache/hadoop/mapreduce/Mapper.html#setup-org.apache.hadoop.mapreduce.Mapper.Context-) and [`Configuration#get`](https://hadoop.apache.org/docs/stable/api/org/apache/hadoop/conf/Configuration.html#get-java.lang.String-).
 4. Modify the `map` function to use the user given response code rather than the hard-coded response code that we used in Part II.
 5. Run your program again to filter the lines with response code `200`.
-This time, you will need to pass it as a command-line argument.
+This time, you will need to pass it as a third command-line argument.
 6. Run it from IntelliJ IDEA on a file in your local file system.
 Try on both files `nasa_19950801.tsv` and `nasa_19950630.22-19950728.12.tsv`.
     * ***(Q5) How many files are produced in the output for each of the two files?***
     * ***(Q6) Explain this number based on the input file size and default block size.***
     * *Hint:* On the local file system, the default block size is configured to be 32 MB.

-Note: If you run your program from the command-line without setting up YARN (see next section), then it runs in standalone mode.
+Note: If you run your program from the command-line without setting up YARN (see next section), then it runs in standalone mode, similar to how it runs in IntelliJ.

 ### IV.
 Run in Distributed Mode (45 minutes)